sachinarpit/study-notes/Study/Kafka.md

    1. Spark has a rich ecosystem that includes libraries and extensions for various use cases, such as graph processing (GraphX), batch ETL (Spark SQL), machine learning (MLlib), and data streaming (Structured Streaming).

 In summary, Spark Structured Streaming is a comprehensive stream processing framework that excels at complex data transformations, analytics, and machine learning integration, while Kafka specializes in data ingestion, distribution, and real-time event streaming.
 The choice between them depends on your specific use case and where each tool best fits within your data architecture.
 Often, they are used together to create end-to-end data pipelines.

+# spark structured streaming supports default Publish-Subscribe or point to point

+Apache Spark Structured Streaming primarily follows a point-to-point, or direct, model for data processing rather than the traditional publish-subscribe model associated with messaging systems like Apache Kafka.

+In Spark Structured Streaming:

+- Each Spark Structured Streaming application typically reads data directly from a source, such as Kafka, file systems, or socket connections.
+- The application processes the data within the application itself using various operations and transformations.
+- The output of the processing can be written to different sinks, such as a file system, a database, or another data storage system.

+This point-to-point model means that Spark Structured Streaming applications generally consume data from a source in a direct and specific manner, and the data flow is under the control of the application.
+It's not designed to have multiple independent consumers subscribing to the same data stream as in the traditional publish-subscribe model.

+However, Spark Structured Streaming can consume data from Kafka topics directly, acting as a consumer for Kafka.
+While it doesn't inherently support the publish-subscribe model, you can still design your Spark Structured Streaming application to process data in a way that aligns with your specific use case, including scenarios where you want to aggregate or broadcast data to multiple destinations.